commonsguy/cwac-saferoom/README.markdown

 ## Version

-This is version v0.5.1 of this module
+This is version v0.5.1 of this module.

+See [a separate `README`](blob/master/README-1.0.0.md) for information about the `1.0.0-alpha1` release.

 ## Demo